vda-lab/visualisation-tutorial/pages/vega-in-r/changing-data.md

 ---
 Let's now use a more realistic example and visualize a dataset included in the `vega_datasets` package [https://github.com/vega/vega-datasets.html](https://github.com/vega/vega-datasets.html).

-You can import the vega datasets using the altair library.
+We can import the vega datasets using the altair library.
 ```R
 vega_data = altair::import_vega_data()
 ```

-See the list of the available datasets
+Check out the list of the available datasets:
 ```R
 vega_data$list_datasets()
 ```